-The demand for geospatial scientists across a wide range of disciplines and employment sectors continues to increase the options for GIST careers.
+The demand for geospatial scientists across a wide range of disciplines and employment sectors continues to increase the options for Geospatial Information Science (GIS) careers.
 According to the US Department of Labor, the geospatial industry will be one of the technology areas creating the most jobs in the coming decade.
 In North Carolina alone, the NC Department of Commerce projects an average of 360 openings per year through the year 2020.

 In addition to individual job and internship announcements posted via the MGIST and Certificate listservs, there are numerous job search engines specific to the geospatial industry to help your GIST careers search.
 In addition to those listed below, students also have access to ePACK, the job and internship repository for NC State students.

 A few of the more prominent job blogs are highlighted below.

 The GIS Jobs Map: Interactive map cataloging GIS positions in the US and several countries.

 The GIS Jobs Clearinghouse: Summary of numerous other job sites

 Opportunities with Esri: Student Jobs and Internships with Esri

 There are several professional organizations that students may consider for membership to enhance their GIST careers.
 Membership benefits and fees can vary, but generally provide exclusive access to job postings, professional conferences, and other professional development activities and materials.
 If you are interested in becoming a member of any of these organizations, contact Dr. Eric Money, the Associate Director of Professional Education, for the possibility of reduced or free membership as a student.